ElektroStudios/gdidrop/README.md

 This file name formatting will work as expected (at least for all the converted GDI games that I tried) with DEMUL, Flycast and redream emulators, but it may be incompatible with other software.

-Note: I decided to add the '[gdidrop]' suffix to the file names for two reasons, the first is to place an indicator to easy identify disc images generated with **gdidrop**, which will be of help to guess the cause of the problem if in the future the converted image presents any issue in a emulator, and the second reason is to avoid file name collisions since the generated output files shares the .bin file extension.
+Note: I decided to add the '[gdidrop]' suffix to the file names for two reasons, the first is to place an indicator to easy identify disc images generated with **gdidrop**, which will be of help to keep track the cause of the problem if in the future a converted GDI image presents any issue in a emulator, and the second reason is to avoid file name collisions since the generated output files shares the .bin file extension.

 # Legal stuff
 This software contains CueSharp licensed under the 2-clause BSD License found here: [here](https://wyday.com/bsd-license.php)